nkkodkani/OwnOperatingSystem/README.md

  - x86 architecture consists of four general purpose registers (EAX, EBX, ECX and EDX) which are 32 bit
  - These can be broken down 16 bits (AX, BX, CX and DX) and even further into 8 bits (AH, AL, BH, BL, CH, CL, DH and DL) H & L registers represent high and low byte values
+ - "A" (EAX, AX, AH, AL) - Accumulator registers.
+These are used for I/O (input/output), arithmetic, interrupt calls, etc
+ - "B" (EBX, BX, BH and BL) - Base pointers for memory access
+ - "C" (CBX, CX, CH and CL) - Counter registers.
+Used as loop counters and for shifts
+ - "D" (EDX, DX, DH and DL) - Data registers.
+Same as "A" are used for I/O (input/output), arithmetic, interrupt calls, etc.
+ - Bottom four rows represent indexes (ESI and EDI) and pointers (ESP and EBP).
+These registers are responsible for pointing to memory addresses where other code is stored and referenced

+   Examples: